 Until I was about 10, my Mom refused vehemently to let me straighten my hair.
 We were living in Brittany, that western Celtic part of France.
 Let me be honest: the population of people of colour was reaaaaaally low; no hairdresser was comfortable in even cutting my hair.
 Trust me, it sucked big time.
 The only moments my Mom and I were battling each other were when she needed to brush my hair (just so you know, you are not supposed to brush afro hair, but to comb them).

 Seeing all the Black stars and singers wearing such beautiful hairstyles, wondering how come they could be so pretty when I was just lame.
 I learned that 1) Most of the time, they are wearing a weave (so it is NOT their own hair) 2) They have hairdressers doing the work for them.
 It is like they are lying b*****s…

 When we moved to Canada, I wanted a drastic change and cut all my hair very short.
 It was a liberating act.
-Since, I never straightened them chemically again and go for the natural look.
-Failed attemps at colors leave me with orange-ish hair here and there but that’s okay.
+Since I never straightened them chemically again and go for the natural look.
+Failed attempts at colours leave me with orange-ish hair here and there but that’s okay.

 Do not let your appearance define who you are.